ava-labs/subnet-evm/cmd/simulator/README.md

 If the test needs to generate more keys, it will save them in this directory to ensure that the private keys holding funds at the end of the test are preserved.

 :::warning
 The `keys` directory is not a secure form of storage for private keys.
-This should only be used in local network and short lived network testing where losing or compromising the keys is not an issue
+This should only be used in local network and short lived network testing where losing or compromising the keys is not an issue.
 :::

 ### `timeout` (duration)